dmigranov/Torus3D/README.md

 # SphEll3D

 A library for visualizing scenes in three-dimensional spherical and elliptical spaces.
-Created using the Direct3D 11 API and the [DirectX Tool Kit](https://github.com/microsoft/DirectXTK) (for handling user input and drawing text; you need to have its headers and link with it to build the library).
+Created using the Direct3D 11 API and the [DirectX Tool Kit](https://github.com/microsoft/DirectXTK).

+You can add meshes to the spaces and apply textures to them.
+You can also add parent meshes and add updaters so that meshes' positions on the scene will be updated.

-GameExample is an example project.
+GameExample is an example project built with the library.